 This program offers preparation for professional counselors within community agencies, schools, and clinics in Canada.
 Candidates attain a core of competencies, with individualization taking place through supervised internship settings.

 Emphasis is placed on translating theory and research from coursework to services for clients.
 A major focus of the program is the development and operationalization of the student's personal theory of counselling.

 This program is offered under the written consent of the Minister of Advanced Education effective June 2012, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).

 The Master of Counselling degree does not lead to the Psychologist chartering (or registering) in the province of BC.
 Specifically, one must have the PhD degree from a program approved by the College of BC psychologists.
-The Master of Counselling degree does provide the basis for application to the British Columbia Association of Clinical Counsellors (BCACC) for the Registered Clinical Counsellor (RCC) credential.
+The Master of Counselling degree does provide the basis for application to the Canadian Counselling and Psychotherapy Association (CCPA) for the Canadian Certified Counsellor (CCC) credential.